-- 1. Tupkary R.H., 'Introduction to Modern Steel Making', Khanna Publishers, 2004 - 2.
-B.Deo, R. Boom, 'Fundamentals of steel making metallurgy', Prentice Hall International, New York, 1993 - 3.
-Continuous casting Vol.1, 'Chemical and Physical Interactions during transfer operations', Iron and Steel Society, Warrendale, PA, USA, 1983. - 4.
+Refe erence Books 1.
+Tupkary R.H., 'Introduction to Modern Steel Making', Khanna Publishers, 2004 2.
+B.Deo, R. Boom, 'Fundamentals of steel making metallurgy', Prentice Hall International, New York, 1993 3.
+Continuous casting - Vol.1, 'Chemical and Physical Interactions during transfer operations', Iron and Steel Society, Warrendale, PA, USA, 1983.
+4 4.
 Ahindra Ghosh, 'Textbook of Materials and Metallurgical Thermodynamics', PHI Learning, 2002.

-- After the successful completion of this course, the student would be able to: - 1.
-Understand the terminologies used in the field of ladle metallurgy and continuous casting of steels [3] - 2 Classify different kinds of treatments for the steel during manufacturing [5, 11] - 3.
-Compare the capabilities of ingot casting and continuous casting [11] - 4.
-Apply the basic modeling skills in the area of ladle metallurgy and continuous casting [1,4]
+Cou irse Outcomes After the successful completion of this course, the student would be able to: 1.
+Understand the terminologies used in the field of ladle metallurgy and continuous casting of steels [3] 2 ~ Classify different kinds of treatments for the steel during manufacturing [5, 11] 3.
+Compare the capabilities of ingot casting and continuous casting [11] 4.
+Apply the basic modeling skills in the area of ladle motally ray and continuous Apply the basic modeling skills in the area of ladle metallurgy and continuous casting [1,4]